forge-demo/todo-app-demo/README.md

 This demo has been setup with the devkit settings in below:

 - `.devkit/` directory: store the devkit configs
-- `.devkit-root`: specifies the root of the project (we only want to sync this demo folder for now)

 ### 1. Spawn devkit environment